mneudert/instream/README.md

 [`:hackney.request/5`](https://hexdocs.pm/hackney/hackney.html#request-5)
 for a complete list of available options.

+Setting the `:http_opts` key when calling a connection method allows usage of per-call options.
+The options are merged with the connection options and then passed on.

 #### Authentication

 To connect to an influxdb instance with http_auth enabled you have to